Student Loans: Borrow Smart

 If you take out a federal student loan, you will be assigned a loan servicer by the Department of Education.
 This is the company that will handle payments and provide customer service for your loans.
 In most cases your loan servicer is not MSUB.
 However, you can contact the MSUB Financial Aid office if you need help navigating this process.

-- Log into StudentAid.gov (or NSLDS.ed.gov) with your FSA ID and click on loans to find your servicer(s).
-This is where you will make payments or get help if you can't afford a payment.
+- Log into StudentAid.gov with your FSA ID and click on loans to find your servicer(s).
+This is where you will find your lender’s identification and contact information.
+The website will also provide information about your current loan status.

 - Contact your loan servicer whenever you move, change your contact information, or if you anticipate not being able to make a required payment.
 You have lots of options to help you, but your loan servicer can’t help you if they can’t find you.